by brand

 FAQs

-Find the frame number on the bottom bracket, match it to the seller's receipt, then run it through Cyclesite's free stolen-bike check against police records, stolen-bike databases and community reports.
+- Find the frame number on the bottom bracket, match it to the seller's receipt, then run it through Cyclesite's free stolen-bike check against a stolen-bike registry and rider-filed theft reports.